erinvdoyle/tarot/README.md

 <details>
   <summary>Uncaught (in promise) Error (click)</summary>
 <img src="assets/documentation/bug2.png">
 <p>After consulting my mentor, Precious, and searching the error on Stack Overflow, I have come to the conclusion this console error is likely due to a plugin on my browser.
-It does not show up in incognito mode on my latop, in Microsoft Edge on my second test laptop, or at all on Precious' computer</p>
+It does not show up in incognito mode on my laptop, in Microsoft Edge on my second test laptop, or at all on Precious' computer</p>
 </details>

 There are no further unsolved bugs, but there are a couple elements on mobile screens that do not function entirely as designed.
 Neither of the issues affect the overall performance of the site or impede gameplay: